-1. IAM-ego eimi
+1. I AM-ego eimi

-Now, let's go back and see some other things concerning 'ego-eimi.'
-Let's go to John 1:20-This is when they came and asked John the Baptist who he was.
-Now, the word 'ego-eimi' is not used exclusively in reference to Christ in the New Testament.
+John 1:20-This is when they came and asked John the Baptist who he was.
+The word 'egoeimi' is not used exclusively in reference to Christ in the New Testament.
 Others have used it.
-Gabriel, when he came and told Mary who he was, said, 'Ego-eimi'

-Gabriel-I am Gabriel.'
+Gabriel, when he came and told Mary who he was, said, 'Ego-eimi' Gabriel-I am Gabriel.'
 It was dogmatic stating who he was.
 Here's a case of John the Baptist where he uses 'eimi ego.'

-John 1:20: "Then he freely admitted, and did not deny, but declared, 'I am [eimi ego] not the Christ.'"
+John 1:20: "Then he freely admitted, and did not deny, but declared, 'I am [eimi ego] not the Christ."